lin-meister/CS131/README.md

 # CS131
-Implementations of projects from CS 131 at UCLA (Eggert).
+Implementations of projects from CS 131: Programming Languages at UCLA (Eggert).